 Its largest town, Greenport, offers a laid-back alternative to Long Island’s flashier summer escapes like Montauk and the Hamptons.
 Vintage shops and independent restaurants line the 19th-century village’s downtown avenue, and the roads that connect Greenport to the North Fork’s nearby towns are dotted with family-owned farm stands and vineyards.
-If this sounds like your speed, use this guide to plan your weekend getaway from the city on Long Island’s North Fork.

 Where to stay on North Fork, Long Island